“It’s hard to build a future if we don’t know about our past…”

 County status was granted in 1951 under the title of the North Midlands Counties Crown Green Amateur Bowling Association after canvassing by 65 clubs with W.H.
 Wagstaff elected as the first President.
 Soon after the Coventry & North Warwickshire League devolved into the North Midlands C.C.G.A.B.A.

 The County Championship debut was against North Wales winning by a nail-biting single shot at home before losing by 47 away.
-A similiar pattern continued in the next three matches against Shropshire, Staffordshire and Warwick & Worcester in the Crown Bowls ‘Southern’ County Championship.
+A similar pattern continued in the next three matches against Shropshire, Staffordshire and Warwick & Worcester in the Crown Bowls ‘Southern’ County Championship.
 In 1953, just a year after our creation, we contested the final of the County Cup, losing to Derbyshire.